 Once the application has been submitted

-Annual Grants: Major Cultural Institution, Cultural Education Partnership, Partnership Support, Arts Project Support, Rural Arts Project Support, Arts Education Community Learning, Funds for At-Risk Youth, Arts Education Teacher Training, Creative Placemaking, Arts360, Arts Access and Arts Build Communities grant applications are sent to Advisory Panel members.
+Annual Grants: Major Cultural Institution, Partnership Support, Small Rural Partnership Support, Small Urban Partnership Support, Arts Project Support, Rural Arts Project Support, Arts Education Community Learning, Arts Pathways for Youth Success, Arts Education Teacher Training, Arts360, Creative Placemaking, Rural Arts Facilities Fund, Arts Access, and Arts Build Communities grant applications are sent to Advisory Panel members.
 At Advisory Panel meetings, staff members briefly summarize each application, and panelists score based on standardized Commission review criteria (as published in each category guideline).
 Prior to final scoring, panelists may discuss the application.

 Individual Artist Fellowship application packets are sent to out of state adjudicators.
 Packets include copies of all applications, work samples, and information on scoring.
 Staff will provide an orientation session for adjudicators to answer any questions about the process and funding policies.
 Adjudicators will return results to the Commission by a specified date with their recommendations and comments.
 As the major evaluation criterion for this category is artistic excellence, applicants are encouraged to send in their highest quality work samples as directed by the guidelines.
 All fellowship recommendations are presented to Commission members for final approval.
 All fellowship applicants will be notified of the results on, or around, June 1 via email.

-Role of Out of State Adjudicators.
-The Commission contracts with out of state professionals with pertinent expertise to evaluate Major Cultural Institution, Cultural Education Partnership, and Individual Artist Fellowship grants applications.
+Role of Out-of-State Adjudicators: The Commission contracts with out of state professionals with pertinent expertise to evaluate Major Cultural Institution and Individual Artist Fellowship grants applications.

-Rolling Grants: Arts Access Mini-Grant, Arts Education Mini-Grant, Arts Education Teacher Incentive, Special Opportunities, Touring, Technical Assistance, Professional Development Support and Student Ticket Subsidy grants are reviewed and rated on a first-come, first served basis, according to evaluation criteria by Commission program staff.
+Rolling Grants: Rolling Grants such as Arts Access Mini-Grant, Arts Education Mini-Grant, Arts Education Teacher Incentive, Special Opportunities, and Student Ticket Subsidy grants are reviewed and rated on a first-come, first served basis, according to evaluation criteria by Commission program staff.
 Following staff funding recommendations, the Executive Director or Associate Director for Grants approves the award.

 Title VI certification review for Rolling Grant applicants: